New ADA Rule – State and Local Governments Must Make Websites and Apps Accessible.

 As a result of Supreme Court decisions and legal changes to the enforcement of the Americans with Disabilities Act (ADA) and the Workforce Innovation and Opportunity Act (WIOA), state and local governments could be held liable if students with disabilities face unnecessary segregation as they prepare for postschool employment.
 States and local governments must now take affirmative steps to ensure that students with disabilities have opportunities to make informed choices, have access to individualized job transition services, and have the necessary supports after leaving school.
 Families, vocational rehabilitation and developmental disability agency personnel, and community rehabilitation providers can help ensure these policies are implemented.

-Read the policy brief in English or Spanish as well as technical assistance guidance developed by the U.S. Department of Justice under the Obama Administration that was withdrawn in late December 2017 by the Trump Administration.
+Read the policy brief in English (Link opens PDF on new website) or Spanish (Link opens PDF on new website) as well as technical assistance guidance (Link opens PDF on new website) developed by the U.S. Department of Justice under the Obama Administration that was withdrawn in late December 2017 by the Trump Administration.
 While the guidance was withdrawn, the body of case law still stands.
 Later in 2018, IEL will be issuing a detailed guide to implementing these legal changes that will be helpful to school leaders, vocational rehabilitation professionals, youth service professionals, and families and youth themselves.